Harishkhope/movie-info/README.md

 # movie-info-web-app
-## weg app which gives all information regarding any movie you search using api.
+## web app which gives all information regarding any movie you search using api.